novialife/Advanced-Machine-Learning/1/README.md

 Let us know if you face any problems.

-### Task 1.2: Likelihood of a Tree Graphical Model
+1.2: Likelihood of a Tree Graphical Model
 For this task, we provided three different trees (small, medium, large).
 Each tree has 5 samples.

 We want you to report the likelihoods of samples (_15 values in total_).